-On June 22, 2015, we entered into a securities purchase agreement with the Purchasers, including certain funds managed by Sabby Management, LLC and Broadfin Capital LLC, in connection with a private placement.
-We sold \$10.0 million aggregate principal amount of Notes bearing interest at 9% per year, with a maturity date of the earlier of 30 days after we obtain stockholder approval of stock issuances under the Debentures and the Warrants or November 30, 2015.
-The Purchasers of the Notes were issued Warrants to purchase an aggregate of 3.0 million shares of common stock, having an exercise price of \$0.75 per share.
-We also issued \$32.5 million aggregate principal amount of Debentures that, subject to certain ownership limitations and stockholder approval conditions, will be convertible into 43,333,334 shares of common stock at an initial conversion price of \$0.75 per share.
-The Debentures bear interest at the rate of 2.25% per year, and, unless previously converted, will mature on the five-year anniversary of the date of issuance.
-Our obligations under the Debt Securities are secured by a first priority lien on all of our assets, except for a second lien on our intellectual property.
-As a condition of the new term note facility, the Debentures from both the 2014 and 2015 financings were amended.
-The Debentures holders' first priority lien was subordinated to the new term note facility.
-Additionally, as a condition of the term note facility, the maturity date of both Debentures was extended to June 30, 2021.
-Effective upon the date the Stockholder Approval, on September 30, 2015, we repriced outstanding Warrants held by certain investors to reduce the exercise price to \$0.75 per share.
+On June 22, 2015, the Company entered into a securities purchase agreement with the Purchasers, including certain funds managed by Sabby Management, LLC and Broadfin Capital LLC (existing Company shareholders), in connection with a private placement.
+The Purchasers were issued Warrants to purchase an aggregate of 0.6 million shares of common stock, having an exercise price of \$3.75 per share.
+We also issued \$32.5 million aggregate principal amount of Debentures that, subject to certain ownership limitations and stockholder approval conditions, were convertible into 8,666,668 shares of common stock at an initial conversion price of \$3.75 per share.
+The Debentures were bearing interest at the rate of 2.25% per year, and, unless previously converted, were to mature on the five-year anniversary of the date of issuance.
+On September 30, 2015, the Company repriced outstanding Warrants held by certain investors to reduce the exercise price to \$3.75 per share.